-The 'Millet' name traces its origin to ‘Milum’, which is Latin for grain.
+The 'Millet' name traces its origin to 'Milum', which is Latin for grain.
 Millets are a group of Coarse cereals belonging to the Poaceae family.
+The word millet is derived from the French word 'mille', which means a handful of millets contains thousands of seed grains.
 India has a long history of millet cultivation, and the famous Yajurveda text mentions these nutritious cereals.
 In fact, millet was one of the first crops domesticated as a food crop.
-Today, millets are popularly known as Nutri-cereals, super foods, and future crops because they are nutritiously rich, drought resistant, and low in glycemic index.
+They are commonly cultivated in Asian and African countries.
+Today, millets are popularly known as Nutri-cereals, super foods, and future crops because they are nutritiously rich, drought-resistant, and low in glycemic index.

 Crop (100 g) |